Hi, I’m Bobbi! Welcome to my blog!

-I don’t know if you can relate… but writing a bio (for instagram or a resume) is always so hard for me!
+I don’t know if you can relate; but writing a bio (for instagram or a resume) is always so hard for me!

-I know all of my strengths and what I’ve done and what I’m working on; but when it come to writing about it – uffda.
+I know all of my strengths and what I’ve done and even what I’m working on; but when it come to writing about it – uffda.

 My hope is that this blog serves as an educational space for women to (re)discover their magic through education, support, community, and humor – I’m quite funny!